-RUDEC is in need of a skilled volunteer with skills in online fundraising and networking to join us for a couple of months for a pre-Christmas challenge!
+RUDEC is in need of a skilled volunteer with skills in online fundraising and networking to join us for a couple of months or for a pre-Christmas challenge!

 RUDEC struggles every year before the school year begins to collect enough donations for all the children to be able to start a new chapter in their education.
-We want to change our approach for donations for the orphan project in two aspects.
+We want to change our approach for donations for the orphan project in three aspects.

 First, we want to start collecting donations for the orphans before Christmas.
 As you know, the holidays are a good time to initiate big fundraisers anyway, because somehow the whole world finds their conscience at this time.
 Also, sponsoring a child's well-being is a much better and a more heart-felt gift than a book or a pair of socks.

 Second, we want to become a permanent member of GlobalGiving.
 In order to become a member, the non-profit needs to do a challenge first: raising 5000 dollars from 40 unique donors in one month.
 It requires a full-time volunteer working on it and as the fundraising lasts one month, we think the duration of the stay of this volunteer should be between 6 and 8 weeks, but it is up to you.